What Is Teaching Unplugged And How Do I Do It?

 Then, walk into the classroom and start talking.
 It can be on anything and if the students change the topic and talk about something completely unrelated, run with it.
-In these lessons, the topic does not matter.
-There does not need to be a link between all parts of your lesson, though invariably you will find there is.
+In these lessons, the topic doesn’t matter.
+There doesn’t need to be a link between all parts of your lesson, though invariably you will find there is.

 So where does the teaching come in?

-To incorporate language, you will need to be able to assess what they are saying and input better ways of saying it.
-In other words, as they speak you will need to process their language.
-At the same time, you need to draw attention to their mistakes and give them ideas on improvements.
+To incorporate language into your Dogme ELT lessons, need to assess what they are saying and input better ways of saying it.
+In other words, as they speak you process their language.
+At the same time, you draw attention to their mistakes and give them ideas on improvements.
 This is where your whiteboard comes in.
 Use your board to take notes on and write explanations for language items.